People who have a low-frequency hearing loss cannot hear sounds in the lower frequencies.

 Treatment of low-frequency hearing loss

+A low-frequency hearing loss can be identified with a hearing test.
 If you think that you have a low-frequency hearing loss, you should contact your family doctor or a hearing care professional.

 Please use our articles